Edit Distance for Pushdown Automata: Finite edit distance from pushdown to regular languages

-First, we show in Section~\ref{sec:FEDUpperBound} the exponential upper bound for (1), which together with Theorem~\ref{th:mainTED}, implies the $\EXPTIME$ upper bound for (2).
-Next, in Section~\ref{sec:FEDLowerBound}, we show that $\FED(\DPDA, \NFA)$ is $\EXPTIME$-hard.
+First, we show in Section~\ref{sec:FEDUpperBoundNFA} the dichotomy of (1), which together with Theorem~\ref{th:mainTED}, implies the $\EXPTIME$ upper bound for (2).
+Next, in Section~\ref{sec:FEDUpperBoundDFA}, we show that $\FED(\PDA, \DFA)$ problem is in $\coNP$, which together with the results from~\cite{boundedRiveros} shows (3).
+Finally, in Section~\ref{sec:FEDLowerBound}, we show that $\FED(\DPDA, \NFA)$ is $\EXPTIME$-hard.
 We also present the exponential lower bound for (1).
-Finally, (1), (2), and Theorem~\ref{th:mainTED} imply (3) (by iteratively testing with increasing thresholds upto exponential bounds along with the decision procedure from Theorem~\ref{th:mainTED}).
+Conditions (1), (2), and Theorem~\ref{th:mainTED} imply (3) (by iteratively testing with increasing thresholds upto exponential bounds along with the decision procedure from Theorem~\ref{th:mainTED}).